DistributedProofreaders/guiguts/README.txt

 helper applications or are upgrading or who use operating systems other than Windows/Mac.

 Version 1.0.19.
 Fixed highlighting of newly selected wordlist.
+Fixed undefined subroutine reference when choosing 'Enable Scanno Highlighting'.
+Reset 'edited' flag after "Save As'.

 Version 1.0.18.
 Fixed removal of too many lines when moving footnotes to landing zone.